This resource provided principles that you can use to create or evaluate your spaces to ensure that they are accessible to everyone.

 Quick Facts

-- Low Physical Effort: The design can be used efficiently and comfortably and with a minimum of fatigue.
+• Low Physical Effort: The design can be used efficiently and comfortably and with minimal fatigue.

-- Size and Space for Approach and Use: Appropriate size and space is provided for approach, reach, manipulation, and use regardless of user’s body size, posture, or mobility.
+• Size and Space for Approach and Use: Appropriate size and space are provided for approach, reach, manipulation, and use regardless of the user’s body size, posture, or mobility.

 Visit the 7 Principles of Universal Design